wanglab-broad/ClusterMap/README.md

 #### Time estimation

 Time is dependent on the number of input spots, and potentially the area the DAPI foreground.
 Currently testing on several samples:

-- 1mins 42s for 49,712 input spots (all 273,242 spots) without GPU
+- 1mins 42s for 49,712 input spots (all 273,242 spots) without GPU, single thread
-- 34mins 53s for 471,295 input spots without GPU
+- 34mins 53s for 471,295 input spots without GPU, single thread

 ***